KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 ### 3. Naraka (Hindu/Buddhist Hell)

-* **Focus:** The Entropic descent as experienced torment.
+* **Focus:** The entropic procession as experienced torment.

 * **The Torments:** Vivid descriptions of suffering map the soul's experience of its own IL nature.
-As it descends through IL₂ (ISS / ISM: Echthros / Skotos) and IL₃ (IDS / IDM: Fractus / Mortus), it encounters increasingly fragmented and hollow reflections of coherence.
+As it moves declivously through IL₂ (ISS / ISM: Echthros / Skotos) and IL₃ (IDS / IDM: Fractus / Mortus), it encounters increasingly fragmented and hollow reflections of coherence.

 * **Not Punishment:** This is not divine retribution but the lawful manifestation of entropic alignment—the soul experiencing the architecture it built in embodiment.